5scripts-fivem/fivem-redis/README.md

 Even though Lua didn't finish our tests, it's perfectly fine, fast and reliable in normal use.

 ## Notice
-We provided a `.yarn.installed` file, as a workaround for FiveM's resource `yarn` not utilizing the newer version of Node - 22.
+We provided a `.yarn.installed` file, as a workaround for FiveM's resource `yarn` sometimes being fuzzy with newer npm packages.